CloudWithChris/cloudwithchris.com/content/talk/learn-ambassadors-swa/index.md

 ---
 Join Microsoft for an introduction to WebApp creation and hear employability advice from Microsoft employees!
 This day will be given in 4 virtual informative and lab sessions:

-* Session 1: Introduction to GitHUb
+* Session 1: Introduction to GitHub
 * Session 2: Introduction to Hugo
 * Session 3: Introduction to Azure Static Web Apps
 * Session 4: Career Talks / Employability Tips